JohnVinyard/music-synthesis/README.md

 Injecting conditioning information both per-band and when all bands are fused seems to help.

+# Friday, March 27 2PM
+An overfitting experiment seems to indicate that the multiscale representation should not be decomposed and then recomposed during training.
+Per-band gradient information seems to be much stronger in this case, which makes a lot of sense.

 # Questions
 - Why do GAN pairs seem to perform so much better on speech than music?
 Is it